SedemGarr/6-Me-Ludo-android/README.md

 ## The Database

-My initial intention was to power the gameplay with the RTDB.
-This is because a typical four player game with all human players makes about 3000 reads and 1500 writes to the database per session.
-And most reads and writes don't transfer a large amount of data.
-The game json object is extremely tiny.
-This suits the RTDB pricing model very well.
-The RTDB also has lower latency, which is great for a real-time multiplayer games like mine.
+The actual gameplay is powered by the Realtime Database.
+Clients subscribe to a stream of the game object.
+Game objects are duplicated in Cloud Firestore due it allowing me to query game documents by user IDs present in a players array.
+This saves me from normalising game data and having to write extra logic sync everything up.

-However, the RTDB doesn't support some of the nice things I had gotten used to with Cloud Firestore and I was having to model my data in some very weird and unintuitive ways.
-It was also late at night and I was in the middle of another existential crises.
-So I decided to go with Firestore for now and then switch later.
+To save reads and writes, not all updates to the Realtime Database are synced with Firestore.
+Only significant events like session starts, player entries, and exits are synced up.

-You'll also notice that the game thread is an array sitting on the game object.
+You'll also notice that the game thread is an array sitting on a thread object.
 This might (and should) cause your eyes to pop out of your head.
-But the reason I decided to do that was that having each thread object being its own document in a separate collection would mean more documents to read and download each time a user joins a game (and a longer waiting period as the app dowloads all these documents).
+But the reason I decided to do that was that having each message object being its own document in a separate collection would mean more documents to read and download each time a user joins a game (and a longer waiting period as the app dowloads all these documents).
 That could be solved with pagination but that would be so much extra logic for something I was going to have to rewrite and remodel anyway.
 Also, I have placed a limit on the number of chat messages that can be pushed to that array.
-So the game document will not reach the 1mb file size limit.
+So the thread document will not reach the 1mb file size limit.

 ## Game and AI logic